MissMeg/home-automation-app/README.md

 1. Download the project
 2. Make sure you have pipenv installed - `python -m pip install pipenv` or `pip install pipenv`
+3. Create the environment with `python -m pipenv shell`
-3. Install the dependencies - `pipenv install --ignore-pipfile`
+4. Install the dependencies - `pipenv install --ignore-pipfile`
-4. Run with `pipenv python run app.py`
+5. Run with `pipenv python run app.py`

 To run this project in development mode:

 1. Download the project
 2. Make sure you have pipenv installed - `python -m pip install pipenv` or `pip install pipenv`
+3. Create the environment with `python -m pipenv shell`
-3. Install the dependencies - `pipenv install --dev`
+4. Install the dependencies - `pipenv install --dev`
-4. Run with `pipenv python run app.py`
+5. Run with `pipenv python run app.py`

 ## API in keys.py